sr99622/wabash/README.md

 ### Project Configuration
 ---

 To configure the project, open a command prompt and run the following commands.
-Please note that these commands will locate the repository in the user's home directory, then cd to the wabash directory to execute the balance of commands from there.
+Please note that these commands will locate the repository in the user's home directory, then cd to the wabash project directory to execute the balance of commands from there.

 ```
 cd %HOMEPATH%